 “Win a weekend break for two.
 Simply enter your name and email.
-Winners will be announced a week on Friday.
+Winners will be announced on Friday.
 Only one entry per participant.”

 This kind of transparency will lower the threshold to participation, and will spare you the headaches later.

 4. Sense of Urgency: Limit the Time and Amount of Prizes